AngelinaBanana/focusmode/README.md

 ## License

-- This project is licensed under the Apache 2.0 License
+- This project is licensed under the Apache 2.0 License.
+For more details, see [LICENSE](LICENSE).